 8. What number of Belimo’s products involve the use of the latches during production?

 The total volume of parts used and various products sold where Box Latches™ participate in time and material savings are in the tens of thousands per year.
 On the production side, Box Latches™ were tested first with one part to see if this closed system would work as desired.
 Because of the success of that test, Belimo is now using reusable boxes and Box Latches™ with five different parts produced by two different suppliers, i.e., Wisconsin Metal Parts in Waukesha, WI and Alton Manufacturing, Inc. in Rochester, NY.

 As the use of the Box Latches™ continues to penetrate Belimo’s innovations, increasing numbers of boxes closed with Box Latches™ and without tape are appearing throughout their manufacturing plant.
 (Figures 16 - 18)

 When this idea was introduced to downstream supplier, Wisconsin Metal Parts, their staff willingly participated in the adoption of this innovative, low technology system built around the concept of re-using materials.
-Figure 19 shows Belimo’s Michael Gallo and WMP’s Dave Holzer celebrating the success of this closed loop box and Box Latch™ re-use project.
+Figures 19 and 20 show Belimo’s Michael Gallo with WMP’s Dave Holzer and Mike with Alton Manufacturing’s Steve Dukatz celebrating the success of this closed loop, box re-use project.

-The results of all this creativity, innovation and effort save money by
+10. The Synergistic Results.
+The results of all this creativity, innovation and effort save money and our planet by:

 A) Repurposing and re-using boxes that otherwise would be sent to recycling.
-(This means they are supporting the ELS goal of re-using 10% of the world’s boxes 10 times in order to reduce the world’s need to recycle boxes by 40%.)
+(This means they are supporting the Box Latch™ goal of re-using 10% of the world’s boxes 10 times in order to reduce the world’s need to recycle boxes by 40%.)

 B) Extending the lives of their high quality boxes,